 Most types of fuel are eligible to receive assistance.
 Whether you use wood, propane, natural gas, electricity, or fuel oil to heat your home, energy assistance is available if you qualify.

 Your household may be eligible for Wisconsin Home Energy Assistance Program (WHEAP) services based on a number of factors.
-However, if the gross income for your household is less than the amount shown in the following chart, you might be eligible to receive assistance.
-Households must complete a Home Energy Plus application through the local WHEAP agency or apply online via https://energybenefit.wi.gov/.
+However, if the gross income for your household is less than the amount shown on the following chart, you might be eligible to receive assistance.
+Households must complete a Home Energy Plus application through the local WHEAP agency or apply online via: https://energybenefit.wi.gov/.

 For more information on the Wisconsin Home Energy Assistance Program (WHEAP) and how to apply, please call 1-866-HEATWIS (432-8947), or visit the "Where to Apply" tab on www.homeenergyplus.wi.gov to find your local energy assistance agency.
 You may also apply online at https://energybenefit.wi.gov/.